yujianke100/UTS-iHPC-Connection-Wizard/README.md

 ## Features

-Helping you easily use UTS iHPC on VS Code.
+This extension is designed to facilitate the use of UTS iHPC within VS Code.

-1. **Check Node Status**: View live status of available UTS iHPC nodes.
+1. **Check Node Status**: View the live status of UTS iHPC nodes.
-2. **One-Click SSH Setup**: Add nodes to Remote-SSH quickly.
+2. **Context Menu Features**:
+   - **Open Terminal and SSH Connect to Node**: Quickly open a new terminal and establish an SSH connection to a node via the right-click context menu.
+   - **Add Node Information to Remote-SSH**: In a local environment, you can swiftly add node information to the Remote-SSH configuration.
+3. **Node Environment Compatibility**: When using this extension on a node, you can view node statuses and open terminals for SSH connections.
+However, in a remote node environment, the ability to add node information to Remote-SSH is not available due to the deactivation of VS Code's Remote-SSH feature.

 ## Requirements